-1. Telephones at private Residences
+1. Telephones at private residences

-- 1.1 The Department will reimburse the cost, inclusive of GST charges, of installation, rental, and metered calls up to a maximum of \$1650 per annum, on a private telephone service located at a Judge's residence, and/or a mobile telephone connected in the name of the Judge. - 1.2 This expense is not cumulative and any unused balance can not be carried over to defray expenditure in subsequent years. - 1.3 The Department will honour reimbursement of an invoice for telephone expenses incurred in one financial year if it is unavoidable that the telephone bill is received in and/or processed by the Department in the next financial year. - 1.4 The reimbursement will not exceed the total amount to which a Judge is entitled for the 12 monthly or four quarterly billing cycle and will be calculated with reference to other reimbursements paid in the financial year during which the expenses were incurred.
+- 1.1 The Department will reimburse the cost, inclusive of GST charges, of installation, rental, and metered calls up to a maximum of \$1,650 per annum, on private telephone services, including mobile telephone, located at a Judge's residence or connected in the name of the Judge. - 1.2 This expense is not cumulative and any unused balance can not be carried over to defray expenditure in subsequent years. - 1.3 The Department will honour reimbursement of an invoice for telephone expenses incurred in one financial year if it is unavoidable that the telephone bill is received in and/or processed by the Department in the next financial year. - 1.4 The reimbursement will not exceed the total amount to which a Judge is entitled for the 12 monthly or four quarterly billing cycle and will be calculated with reference to other reimbursements paid in the financial year during which the expenses were incurred.